Indeed, Buck Sexton here in For Rush Limbaugh today on the EIB Open Line Friday continues in our three, 800-282-2882.

 The Trump haters use this as evidence of why we can't possibly consider a Trump presidency.

-And Hillary was his Secretary of State for four years.
+And Hillary was his secretary of state for four years.

-She had to take a break from that, though, to get lots and lots, millions and millions of dollars in uh checks from groups that now think that they're gonna have direct access to her, but that's not corruption, that's just you know what the market will bear.
+She had to take a break from that, though, to get lots and lots, millions and millions of dollars in checks from groups that now think that they're going to have direct access to her.

 It's ridiculous, isn't it?